 Merlin's Magical London

 Merlin's Magical London allows access to the five Merlin attractions by grouping tickets to the London Eye, tickets to Madame Tussauds Wax Museum, tickets to Sea Life Aquarium London, tickets to Shrek's Adventure and tickets to London Dungeon.
 In addition, permanent Merlin Discovery passes are also available from €105 (£89), Merlin Gold for €258 (£219), and Merlin Platinum from €353 (£299).

 - Four rides: from €88

 How to get to London Dungeon?

-Located in Southbank, the most convenient means of transport to get to London Dungeon is the subway, although you can also walk if you are in the area, as well as by bus or train.
+Located on the Southbank, the most convenient means of transport to get to London Dungeon is the subway, although you can also walk if you are in the area, as well as by bus or train.

-- Underground: The nearest subway stop to London Dungeon is Waterloo and to get there you can take the Bakerloo, Nothern, Waterloo, City and Jubilee lines.
+- Subway: The nearest subway stop to London Dungeon is Waterloo and to get there you can take the Bakerloo, Nothern, Waterloo, City and Jubilee lines.